jlevy/og-equity-compensation/README.md

 ### When to turn elsewhere

-All of this Guide should complement and [*not replace*](#disclaimer) consultation with a professional compensation expert, tax professional, or lawyer.

 Anyone such as a **CEOs**, **CFOs**, or **COOs** who runs a company or team of significant size should be sure to talk to an equity compensation consultant or specialist at a law firm to learn about equity compensation plans. **Founders** looking for an introduction to